Maternal Infant Health Program (MIHP)

 MIHP is a home visiting program for pregnant women and infants with Medicaid insurance.
 It is a benefit of their insurance.

-- Maternal and infant health and psychosocial assessment completed by nurse or social worker
+- Maternal and infant health assessment and plan of care completed by Registered Nurse or Licensed Social Worker

 - Coordination of MIHP services with the beneficiary's medical care provider and Medicaid Health Plan (who assist and supplement that care)

 - Home or office visits provided by Registered Nureses, Licensed Social Workers and Registered Dieticians based on the beneficiary's plan of care

 - Transportation services arranged if needed

 - Referrals are made to local community services (e.g., mental health, substance abuse, domestic violence, basic needs assistance) as needed